 Click on Manage App to see your App Dashboard

-Dashboard – Dashboard shows statistics of your app , cache usage , db usage . you can add extra cache , workers , databases just in one click .
-Click on web1 and it will slide down and show more options from here you can increase web instances just by using slider .
+Dashboard – Dashboard shows statistics of your app , cache usage, DB usage. you can add extra cache, workers, databases just in one click.
+Click on web1 and it will slide down and show more options from here you can increase web instances just by using the slider .

-Cron Jobs – At the time of writing this post cron jobs feature was still in beta .
-You can easily schedule cron jobs by specifying script , interval , email address to receive results (optional ) .
+Cron Jobs – At the time of writing this post cron jobs feature was still in beta.
+You can easily schedule cron jobs by specifying the script , interval, email address to receive results (optional).

 CLONING YOUR APP

-Before we clone app we need to install git .
-Click here to download msysGit .
-Once downloaded double click on setup and install msysGit as Bash , Create a icon on desktop/quick launch for easy access .
+Before we clone app we need to install it .
+Click here to download msysGit.
+Once downloaded double click on setup and install msysGit as Bash, Create an icon on desktop/quick launch for easy access.

-Open Git Gui and click on help -> show ssh .
-If box is blank then create a new key by clicking Generate Key .
+Open Git Gui and click on help -> show ssh.
+If the box is blank then create a new key by clicking Generate Key.

-Now open Git Bash and navigate to web root (htdocs) .
-Execute command below , you can get your git clone url from admin or click Show git url at right-top .
+Now open Git Bash and navigate to web root (htdocs).
+Execute the command below, you can get your git clone URL from admin or click Show git URL at right-top.

 git clone firstname.lastname@example.org:serious-sha.git